Lindbergh Elementary School

 In close partnership with the faculty and principal Michael Muscarella, Lindbergh has become a Professional Development School.
 The faculty and staff at Lindbergh and Canisius College School of Education have collaborated on the creation of diverse projects which focus on improving teacher education and student learning.
 In addition to improving learning, Canisius College students learn about professionalism through powerful learning experiences at Lindbergh.
 Students have the unique opportunity to take classes on site at Lindbergh and get hands-on experiences in a classroom with their cooperating teacher mentors.
 These experiences are crucial to growing as a teacher candidate.

 Another opportunity available to students at Canisius College is Undergraduate Research.
-Teams of Canisius faculty, teacher candidates, classroom teachers, and the principal have presented about the joint research projects and collaborative service projects at the National Association of Professional Development Schools (NAPDS) annual conferences.In the fall of 2011 and the spring of 2012 two undergraduate students, Alayla Henry and Allison Borth participated in an undergraduate research project at Lindbergh with Dr. Henry and kindergarten teacher Debra Tybor.
+Teams of Canisius faculty, teacher candidates, classroom teachers, and the principal have presented about the joint research projects and collaborative service projects at the National Association of Professional Development Schools (NAPDS) annual conferences.In the fall of 2011 and the spring of 2012 two undergraduate students, Alayla Henry and Allison Borth, participated in an undergraduate research project at Lindbergh with Dr. Henry and kindergarten teacher Debra Tybor.
 Alayla and Allison were exposed to the process of intensive intervention as well as working with at-risk kindergarten students in basic letter recognition and sounds.
 This research was presented at the NAPDS conference in Las Vegas this year and submitted for publication.

 Over the past several years, Canisius student teachers placed at Lindbergh have been involved in developing literacy kits for the kindergarten, first grade, and special education teachers.
 Activities in these kits are implemented both by Canisius students and classroom teachers in group and individual settings.